mstasak/ToDoWinForms/README.md

 # ToDoWinForms
-ToDo Sample Project in C#, Windows Forms, EF, SQL Express LocalDB
+ToDo Sample Project in C# (VS 2017 CE), Windows Forms, EF 6.x, SQL Server 2016 LocalDB

 Fairly new, but it works.
-This is a learning project, not a viable product - a realistic to do list would include categories, assignees, task priorities, due dates, difficulty estimates, auto-repeat schedules, snooze policies, auto-escalation of priority for overdue items, daily plan view, etc. etc. etc.
+This is a learning project, not a viable product - a realistic to do list would include categories, assignees, task priorities, due dates, schedule modes like days of week, difficulty estimates, auto-repeat schedules, snooze policies, auto-escalation of priority for overdue items, daily plan view, history, daily performance scoring, holidays, etc. etc. etc.

 I'm planning to create a series of projects based on a simple single form (or close to it) daily task to-do list.